pardot/api-docs/docs/kb/api-version-3/import.md

 ### Success

 CSV data with error info for any rows that failed to result in inserts or updates.
+Formatting is described [here](https://pardot.desk.com/customer/en/portal/articles/2127182-importing-prospects?b_id=10745#import-error-csv).

 ### Errors